zopyx/print-css-rocks/web/content/tools.rst

 .. note::

-   The opinions expressed under "Personal rating" are those of the maintainer of this project (Andreas Jung).
-The ratings are mostly based on personal experience, evaluation work and project work.
+   The opinions expressed under "Personal review" are those of the maintainer of this project (Andreas Jung).
+The ratings are based mainly on personal experience, evaluation work and project work.

 PDFreactor